PratikAga/yolo/test foldder/Readme.md

 This project was made possible by the following resources:

     YOLOv7: https://github.com/WongKinYiu/yolov7
-    Dataset of car images and annotations: [insert source here]
+    Dataset of car images and annotations: Kaggle